openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 size, number of trusted hardware threads (i.e., number of TCS's), etc.

 Enclave settings are specified in human readable text formats by enclave developers, referred to as *configuration files*.
-Both Intel SGX SDK and Open Enclave SDK provide tools to compile configuration files into their binary form and embed them into the final enclave image.
+Both Intel SGX SDK for Linux and Open Enclave SDK provide tools to compile configuration files into their binary form and embed them into the final enclave image.
 However, they differ in both format and feature set.

 ### Configuration File Formats

-The Intel SGX SDK adopted an XML format for encoding enclave settings in text form, which is usually named as *Enclave*.config.xml.
+Intel SGX SDK for Linux adopted an XML format for encoding enclave settings in text form, which is usually named as *Enclave*.config.xml.
 The signing tool (i.e., `sgx_sign`) converts it into binary form and stores it in a dedicated section (i.e., `.sgxmeta`) of the enclave's ELF image before it calculates the enclave's measurement (i.e., `SIGSTRUCT::MRENCLAVE`).
 At runtime, the ELF section `.sgxmeta` is consumed by the enclave loader to instantiate the exact enclave that matches the measurement calculated by the signing tool.

-Below comes from the sample code - SampleEnclave, of Intel SGX SDK.
+Below comes from the sample code - SampleEnclave, of Intel SGX SDK for Linux.

 ```xml
 <EnclaveConfiguration>